Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

-For \emph{finite} templates $T$ with a relational signature $\tau$ the canonical Datalog program for $T$ was defined in~\cite{FederVardi}.
-This motivates the following definition of canonical Datalog programs for $\omega$-categorical structures $\Gamma$.
+For \emph{finite} $\tau$-structures $T$ the canonical Datalog program for $T$ was defined in~\cite{FederVardi}.
+Our definition generalizes this definition to $\omega$-categorical structures $\Gamma$.
 The \emph{canonical $(l,k)$-Datalog program} for $\Gamma$ contains an IDB for every at most $l$-ary primitive positive definable relation in $\Gamma$.
-The empty $0$-ary relation serves as \false.
+The empty $0$-ary relation serves as \false (this relation is primitive positive definable unless $\Csp(\Gamma)$ is trivial in the sense that every instance has a solution; our definition applies to non-trivial CSPs only).
 The input relation symbols are precisely the relation symbols from $\tau$.